alexpdp7/django-tws/README.md

 ## Non-objectives

 Django training wheels does not intend to be a complete full solution, because I think a complete project can be overwhelming to Django newcomers.
-As developers become more acquainted with Django, they can evolve their projects with more functionality, or adopt more complete solutions such as [Cookiecutter Django](https://cookiecutter-django.readthedocs.io/en/latest/) (which support some features below).
+As developers become more acquainted with Django, they can evolve their projects with more functionality.

 The following features are explicitly not in scope: